2025 St. Louis tornado: Immediate response

 At the Centennial Christian Church, which suffered a complete collapse with multiple people trapped under rubble, a call to the 911 emergency number was redirected to a non-emergency hotline.
-Although a city fire department, Engine House No. 28, was only a one-minute drive away, the tornado had fell a significant amount of trees onto roadways, and the first to respond to the collapse was reverend Dietra Wise Baker.
+Although a city fire department, Engine House No. 28, was only a one-minute drive away, the tornado had felled a significant amount of trees onto roadways, and the first to respond to the collapse was reverend Dietra Wise Baker.
 Baker called the St. Louis County 911, though was told that the call must be taken by St. Louis City 911, which was "overloaded", and their call would not go through; the first notification of the collapse to emergency management was made by direct contact to individuals part of St. Louis Metropolitan Police Department and Fire Department.

 Between 2:40 and 7:00 p.m. on May 16, police in St. Louis received 334 calls in total, in what KTVI described as a surge in emergency response activity following the storm.

 Damage

 The tornado damaged 5,000 structures and caused an estimated $1.6 billion in property damage.
 80 volunteer structural engineers affiliated with the Missouri Structural Assessment and Visual Evaluation coalition converged in St. Louis the first week to assess the habitability of homes across the city, placing stickers on structures based on their integrity.
 Structures marked with red stickers are unsafe to occupy, while those with yellow stickers should be entered with caution.
 The stickers are non-binding and are meant for informative purposes only.
 Governor of Missouri, Mike Kehoe, authorized a $100 million in aid for St. Louis recovery efforts.
-Federal aid has been requested but still pending acceptance.
+Federal aid has been requested but is still pending acceptance.